Locality of three-qubit Greenberger-Horne-Zeilinger-symmetric states: Abstract

 \section{Abstract}

 The hierarchy of nonlocality and entanglement in multipartite systems is one of the fundamental problems in quantum physics.
-Existing studies on this topic to date were limited to the entanglement classification according to the numbers of particles enrolled.
-Equivalence under stochastic local operations and classical communication provides a more detailed classification, e. g. the genuine three-qubit entanglement being divided into W and GHZ classes.
-We construct two families of local models for the three-qubit Greenberger-Horne-Zeilinger (GHZ)-symmetric states, whose entanglement classes have a complete description.
-The key technology of construction the local models in this work is the GHZ symmetrization on tripartite extensions of the optimal local-hidden-state models for Bell diagonal states.
-Our models show that entanglement and nonlocality are inequivalent for all the entanglement classes (biseparable, W, and GHZ) in three-qubit systems.
+We study this topic in three-qubit systems considering the entanglement classification of stochastic local operations and classical communication (SLOCC).
+The equivalence under SLOCC divides three-qubit states into {separable}, {biseparable}, {\emph{W}}, and {Greenberger-Horne-Zeilinger} ({GHZ}) classes.
+The \emph{W} and GHZ are two subclasses of genuine tripartite entanglement.
+We adopt the family of GHZ-symmetric states as a research subject, which share the symmetries of the GHZ state and have a complete characterization of SLOCC classes.
+In the biseparable region (with bipartite entanglement), there exist GHZ-symmetric states that are found to be fully local.
+In addition, there are bilocal states in both the \emph{W} and GHZ classes.
+That is, neither of the subclasses of genuine tripartite entanglement can ensure genuinely tripartite nonlocality.